 Samos Travel Guide

-Samos town curls around a semi-circular bay with its pretty pastel-coloured buildings rising in tiers up a green hillside from its busy, and somewhat tacky touristy waterfront.
-Numerous other coastal towns and villages encircle the island, all offering holiday accommodation.
-Inland there are some delightful mountain villages with picturesque alleyways and friendly locals, which, out of season anyway, seem delightfully unspoilt by mass tourism.
+Samos town curls around a semi-circular bay, with pretty pastel-coloured buildings rising in tiers up a green hillside.
+Numerous other coastal towns and villages encircle the island.

 Become our Samos Travel Expert

 We are looking for contributors for our Samos travel guide.
 If you are a local, a regular traveller to Samos or a travel professional with time to contribute and answer occasional forum questions, please contact us.